CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 4.2 Rebuild the image and test the API

-With those changes in there, you can re-build the UmbDock image with the following command:
+With those changes in there, you can re-build the UmbWeb image with the following command:

-    docker build --tag=umbdock ./UmbDock
+    docker build --tag=UmbWeb ./UmbWeb

 We need to delete the existing running container before we can start the updated container, as docker will only allow once container with the same name at the same time.
 Run the following command in your terminal.

-    docker rm -f umbdock
+    docker rm -f UmbWeb

-We can then re-start the UmbDock container with the following command:
+We can then re-start the UmbWeb container with the following command:

-    docker run --name umbdock -p 8000:80 -v umb_media:/app/wwwroot/media -v umb_logs:/app/umbraco/Logs -e ASPNETCORE_ENVIRONMENT='Staging' --network=umbNet -d umbdock
+    docker run --name UmbWeb -p 8000:80 -v umb_media:/app/wwwroot/media -v umb_logs:/app/umbraco/Logs -e ASPNETCORE_ENVIRONMENT='Staging' --network=umbNet -d UmbWeb

 Once the container is running again we can check the API is working by browsing to the following URL: